 Ashley: Only my best friend.

-Ashley: It was marijuana.
-I also acquired an eating disorder; I would eat on and off so anorexia and bulimia became the norm although I was never diagnosed because I didn’t see anyone about it.
+Ashley: I acquired an eating disorder; I would eat on and off so anorexia and bulimia became the norm although I was never diagnosed because I didn’t see anyone about it.
 I became very conscious of my body.
 I would drink alcohol in the morning before I went to school so I could cope and then it diminished to just a drink because I acquired the taste.
 I was a regular user of marijuana and was hanging around that type of crowd.

 Me: Was the rest of high school as disastrous as the freshman and sophomore year?